VJAI/Waiter/README.md

 }
 ```

-If you are not happy with the above animations you can roll your own!
+If you are not happy with the above animations you can roll your own :)